 Their clinical research, conducted in Germany compared a sample size of 241 patients given doses of 3x400mg of ibuprofen across three days, to a sample of 234 patients given 3g of fosfomycin.

 They found that 2/3 of the women given ibuprofen recovered without the need for antibiotics.
-While the women that did require antibiotics after their initial treatment with ibuprofen only needed a total of 94 courses of antibiotic treatment, which was a marked reduction compared to offering antibiotic treatment to all.
+While the women who did require antibiotics after their initial treatment with ibuprofen only needed a total of 94 courses of antibiotic treatment, which was a marked reduction compared to offering antibiotic treatment to all.

 This leads them to recommend ibuprofen as a treatment for uncomplicated UTIs with mild to moderate symptoms or to be used with a delayed prescription.